Bennyboy1695/SupportBot/README.md

-# netbans-discord-bot
+# Network Sync
-A discord bot for the official NetBans discord server.
+A Discord bot for the official NetworkSync discord server.